Defining classes and inheritance

 // ... hey, the log should have been empty!

-You can see that, although some of you expected an empty array in the new instance, we have the same array as the previous logger.
+You can see that, although you may have expected an empty array in the new instance, it has the same array as the previous logger instance.
 In fact, all logger objects will share the same array object because it is copied by reference, not by value.
-The correct way is to initialize your instances to default values:

 var Logger = Class.create({